haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1a/DevOpsWithDocker_Part1a_learning_notes.md

 "Package of software"

-[often: Running Linux os + the libs/bin app needs (often parts of that Linux release) + the needed application starting in a way someone defined it ]
+[often: Running Linux os + the libs/bin app needs (often parts of that Linux release) + the needed application starting in a way someone defined it, with your possible changes or configurations ]

 "App and all its dependencies packed together"